On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: Introduction

-To explicitly describe the factors in \eqref{faktoriseringen} seems to be a delicate problem in general.
-In this note we compute the form $d\varphi$ when $\a$ is a monomial ideal.
+To explicitly describe the factors in \eqref{faktoriseringen}, however, seems to be a delicate problem in general.
+In this note we compute the form $d\varphi$ when $E_\bullet, \varphi_\bullet$ is a certain resolution of a monomial ideal.
 More precisely, let $A$ be the ring $\Ok_0$ of holomorphic germs at the origin in $\C^n$ with coordinates $z_1,\ldots, z_n$, or let $A$ be the polynomial ring $\C[z_1,\ldots, z_n]$.
-We give an explicit description of the form
+We then give an explicit description of the form

-when \eqref{upplosning} is the \emph{Scarf resolution}, introduced in \cite{BPS}, of an Artinian, i.e., zero-dimensional, \emph{generic} monomial ideal $M$ in $A$, see Section ~\ref{scarfcomplex} for definitions.
+when $E_\bullet, \varphi_\bullet$ is the \emph{Scarf resolution}, introduced in \cite{BPS}, of an Artinian, i.e., zero-dimensional, \emph{generic} monomial ideal $M$ in $A$, see Section ~\ref{scarfcomplex} for definitions.
 Here the sum is over all permutations $\sigma$ of $\{1,\ldots, n\}$.
-It turns out that each summand in \eqref{huvud} is a vector of monomials whose coefficients have a neat description in terms of the so-called staircase of $M$ and sum up to the geometric multiplicity of $M$, see Theorem ~\ref{main} below.
-This can be seen as a far-reaching generalization of the fact that the coefficent of $dz^a$ equals $a$, which is the geometric multiplicity of the principal ideal $(z^a)$, cf.\ Example ~\ref{dimett} below.
-Thus in a certain sense the fundamental class of $M$ is captured already in the form $d\varphi$.
-In the case of the Scarf resolution we recently, together with L\"ark\"ang, \cite{LW}, gave an complete description of the current $R$.
-Combining Theorem ~\ref{main} below with Theorem ~1.1 in \cite{LW} we obtain new proof of \eqref{faktoriseringen} in this case, cf.\ Corollary ~\ref{foljd} below.
+It turns out that each summand in \eqref{huvud} is a vector of monomials (times $dz_n\wedge\cdots \wedge dz_1$) whose coefficients have a neat description in terms of the so-called staircase of $M$ and sum up to the geometric multiplicity of $M$, see Theorem ~\ref{main} below.
+This can be seen as a far-reaching generalization of the fact that the coefficient of $d(z^a)$ equals $a$, which is the geometric multiplicity of the principal ideal $(z^a)$, cf.\ Example ~\ref{dimett} below.
+Thus, in a sense, the fundamental class of $M$ is captured already by the form $d\varphi$.
+In the case of the Scarf resolution we recently, together with L\"ark\"ang, \cite{LW}, gave a complete description of the current $R$.
+Combining Theorem ~\ref{main} below with Theorem ~1.1 in \cite{LW} we obtain a new proof of \eqref{faktoriseringen} in this case, cf.\ Corollary ~\ref{foljd} below.

 Let us describe our result in more detail.
 Let $M$ be an Artinian monomial ideal in $A$.
-By the \emph{staircase} $S=S_M$ of $M$ we will mean the set
+By the \emph{staircase} $S=S_M$ of $M$ we mean the set

+Here $\lfloor x \rfloor$ denotes the largest integer $\leq x$.
 The name is motivated by the shape of $S$, cf.\ Figures ~5.1, ~5.2, and ~6.1.
-We will refer to the finitely many maximal elements in $S$ as \emph{outer corners}.
+We will refer to the finitely many maximal elements in $S$, with respect to the standard partial order on $\R^n$, as \emph{outer corners}.